What Is Negative Gearing?

 A lower-risk way to approach geared investing is to positively (or neutrally) gear the investment.

-A positive gear means that although a loan is used to partly finance the investment, the investment income exceeds the costs, effectively providing a partial risk buffer.
+A positive gearing means that although a loan is used to partly finance the investment, the investment income exceeds the costs, and to that extent provides a risk buffer.

-The higher the profit, the lower the income risk.
-Note however that this doesn’t necessarily have an immediate impact on the investment risk.
+The higher the profit, the lower the income risk, but this doesn’t necessarily have an immediate impact on the investment risk.
 Positive gearing won’t fix a dud investment, if the asset value goes down for any reason.

 PAYG Instalment variations